Ayushix17/Project-Lifecycle-Dashboard-/README.md

 📊 Project Lifecycle Analytics Dashboard

-I'll create a comprehensive Project Lifecycle Analytics Dashboard in Python using Streamlit for the web interface and various data visualization libraries.
+I  have created a comprehensive Project Lifecycle Analytics Dashboard in Python using Streamlit for the web interface and various data visualization libraries.
 This dashboard will monitor project health metrics and provide stakeholder insights.

 🚀 Overview
 This dashboard simulates a Project Lifecycle Management System and provides: